 So for instance, there is likely to be a big difference between how to handle a very small number of major service failures for the top 2 loyalist segments, compared to trying to convince a large number of deliberators who are migrating away for a cheaper competitor price.

 Here’s a personal example.
-Today, in ‘deliberator mode’, I received my pet insurance renewal letter for my dog.
+Recently, in ‘deliberator mode’, I received my pet insurance renewal letter for my dog.
 The price had jumped, so I checked around on the web looking for comparison quotes.
 I then rang my current insurer to ask if they could match my lower price quotes.